Get Started with Chatter

 Chatter has its own page, and here’s a picture of it.

-Click that Chatter tab, and look at the left side of the page.
+Click the Chatter tab and look at the left side of the page.
 Right from the start, you can access different views of your Chatter feeds.

-The next group, Streams, are super feeds that you create by combining feeds from all kinds of objects.
+The next group, Streams, contains collective feeds that you create by combining feeds from all kinds of objects.
 And Recent Groups shows a list of the top five most recently visited groups that you’re a member of.
 Use Recent Groups to easily get to the groups you visit frequently.

 In the center of the page, you see the meat and potatoes of Chatter—the feed.
 The feed is where the magic happens—lively and evolving discussions between you and all the people you work with.
-And it happens almost everywhere.
+And the discussions happen almost everywhere.
 You can post to a person’s profile.
 Ask questions of a knowledgeable group.
-Talk about a particular record, like an account, in view of the record’s details.
+Talk about a particular record, such as an account, in view of the record’s details.

 Search for files, people, groups, teams, work records, and other information.
 Over time, Chatter becomes your company's corporate memory, connecting people across departments and geographies.